Cardiff/Bristol Rovers |

 Rival

-fans threw bricks and bottles at each other after trouble flared at the
+fans threw bricks and bottles at each other after trouble

 end of the FAW Cup final at Ninian Park.
-Riot police and mounted officers
+Riot police and

 were used to keep groups of fans apart.